Make Money in Closed-End Funds

 Buy closed end funds when the discount is higher than normal.
 I will go through some examples here.
 Closed end funds have a value of assets (net asset value also known as NAV).
 Closed end funds also have a value which they trade for or market price.
 As an example at the time of writing this article Royce Value Trust, symbol RVT is selling at 9.58 per share and has a NAV (net asset value) of 11.63 per share.
 The market price of 9.58 represents a higher than normal discount for this fund.
 At a market price of 11.25 I would not consider buying this fund.
 Assuming the NAV was still 11.63.
 At 9.58 I consider this fund an excellent buy.
 (November 2, 2009).

 Just as another example the NASDAQ premium income and growth had an NAV of 12.11 on October 10, 2008.
 Its closing market price on that day was 8.75.
 A month later on November 10, 2008 the NAV had ever so slightly fallen to 12.03 but the market price had risen to 10.25!
 By June 1, 2009 the market price stood at 12.65 the NAV was 12.88 which is not an attractive of a discount.
 In addition the fund had paid out .93 cents in dividends from October to June first.
 If you sold the fund on June first you would reap 13.58 per share from an 8.75 initial investment.

 Be patent and watch for the funds you like to sell at a discount before you buy.

 Do not buy funds on discount alone.
 Often funds that are selling at a deep discount are always trading at a deep discount.
 Often these funds have poor performance records.

 Having a well constructed portfolio of closed end funds can provide you with dividends throughout the year.
-A good number pay a special dividend in December a month when many of us spend a little more than normal.
+A good number of closed end mutual funds pay a special dividend in December a month when many of us spend a little more than normal.